Rules

 Carolina Kayak Anglers Rules Standard

-Carolina Kayak Anglers (CKA) follow the Kayak Bass Fishing Rules Standard with some slight modifications listed below that are specific to all CKA events unless otherwise noted on the individual event page on Fishing Chaos.
+Carolina Kayak Anglers (CKA) rules follow the models set by major kayak tournament fishing organizations.
+Generally speaking, CKA follows the Kayak Bass Fishing Rules Standard with some slight modifications listed below that are specific to all CKA events (unless otherwise noted on the individual event page on Fishing Chaos).

 Membership and Participation

-All CKA event participation is open to the public, Membership not required.
+All CKA event participation is open to the public.
+Membership is not required.

 Membership in CKA includes:

-Kayak Bass Fishing (KBF) Membership is not required but it is encouraged so top 25% of anglers can accept KBF National Championship Qualifications.
+Kayak Bass Fishing (KBF) Membership is not required but it is encouraged so the top 25% of anglers can accept KBF National Championship Qualifications provided by CKA.

 Rookie of the Year Eligibility